-- (1) That the tracking report be noted. - (2) That the panel received a briefing paper on the wildflower scheme.
+- (1) That the tracking report be noted. - (2) That this panel receive a briefing paper on the wildflower scheme.

-SPC.7 PROVISIONAL OUTTURN REPORT
+SPC.8 PROVISIONAL OUTTURN REPORT

-The panel received a report from the Portfolio Holder for Finance, Resources and Assets providing key information and analysis of the Council's position and performance against its Finance and Commissioning Plan at the end of the 2022/22 financial year
+The panel received a report from the Portfolio Holder for Finance, Resources and Assets providing key information and analysis of the Council's position and performance against its Finance and Commissioning Plan at the end of the 2021/22 financial year

 A member queried the overspend in the children's services budget.
 Mr Lonsdale explained that the budgets were estimates and in the budget process an extra £7m was invested in the service.
-He highlighted that demand levels remained high within the system compared to where we should be demographically, and he confirmed this would be reflected in the quarter one financial monitoring that the panel would receive at the next meeting in September 2022.
+He highlighted that demand levels remained high within the system compared to where we should be demographically, and he confirmed this would be reflected in the quarter one financial monitoring that the panel would receive at its next meeting in September 2022.

-Clarification was sought by a member if the revenue forecast of £18.7m should be an under spend not overspend as stated in the report.
-Mr Lonsdale confirmed it was an error and should read as an underspend and the reason for the underspend was through staff cost savings and effective vacancy management that lead from a staffing review and capitalisation of staff costs for those working directly on a range of capital investment schemes.
+Clarification was sought by a member as to whether the revenue forecast of £18.7m should be an underspend rather than an overspend as stated in the report.
+Mr Lonsdale confirmed it was an error and should read as an underspend.
+The reason for the underspend was through staff cost savings and effective vacancy management arising from a staffing review and capitalisation of staff costs for those working directly on a range of capital investment schemes.